wuxc/pywin32doc/md/PyIAddrBook.md

 ## PyIAddrBook Object

-An COM interface to MAPI's IAddrBook interface.
+An COM interface to MAPI's IAddrBook interface\.
 Derived from[PyIMAPIProp](#pyimapiprop)

 #### Methods